Expanding Small-Scale Datasets with Guided Imagination: More Experimental Results and Discussion

-{It is interesting to know how the model would perform when trained with only the expanded images by our method.
-More specifically, we use only the expanded images by GIF-DALLE on CIFAR100-subset to train ResNet-50 from scratch, and compare it to the model trained on real images of CIFAR100-subset.
-As shown in Table~\ref{exp_training_only_generated_images}, the model trained with our synthetic images performs comparably to the model trained with real images.
+We next report the results regarding 5$\times$ expansion in Table~\ref{exp_training_only_generated_images_5x}.
+The model trained with 5$\times$ synthetic images has already performed comparably to the model trained with real images.
 This result further verifies the effectiveness of our explored dataset expansion method.
-Moreover, the model trained with the full expanded dataset performs much better than that trained with only the original dataset or with only the generated images.
-That is, the generated images are not a simple repetition of the original dataset, but bring new information to the expanded dataset for model training.
+Moreover, the model trained with the full 5$\times$-expanded dataset performs much better than that trained with only the original dataset or with only the generated images.
 This further shows that using synthetic images for model training is a promising direction.
-We expect that our work on dataset expansion can inspire more studies to explore this direction in the future. }
+We expect that our innovative work on dataset expansion can inspire more studies to explore this direction in the future.